 It is important to remember that everyone is different, and how an avoidant reacts to you stopping to chase them will vary.
 However, the above are some of the most common things to expect.

+How to get an avoidant to chase you?
 If you are in a relationship with an avoidant, it is essential to be patient and understanding.
 They may need time to adjust to the change, but eventually, they may come around.